rezasfl/CreditWorks/README.md

 1. Click on ```Tools > NuGet Package Manager > Package Manager Console ``` in your Visual Studio.
 1. If there are any Database issues, add ```TrustServerCertificate=True;``` at the end of your connection string.
 1. If there are any other issues, please get in touch 😊

+## Use Cases
+For categories, as a user, I should be able to:
+1. Create new vehicles and edit their details
+2. Update existing vehicles
+3. View vehicles list
+4. Sort vehicles by their owner, year, manufacturer, and category
+5. Create, change, and delete Categories
+6. Set an icon for each category
+7. See the new icon in the vehicle list